 - Excellent record-keeping and well-organized.

-- Ability to perform basic biological laboratory skills, which broadly includes pipetting, dilutions, measuring reagents, handling biological samples, and handling DNA and RNA.
+- Able to perform basic biological laboratory skills; this broadly includes pipetting, dilutions, measuring reagents, handling biological samples, handling DNA, RNA and proteins.

 - Security Clearance Eligibility Required